Multifarious/python-date-quantizer/README.md

 ## Date Entities

 Also provides script for generating date entities a CSV data for ingestion into a RDBMS.
 See `generate_dates.py`

+## License

+The license is [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause).
+This information is also present in the `LICENSE.txt` file.